Unintentional Excessive Benefits

 Excessive Benefits and Private Inurement

-With my increased one-on-one interaction with more churches and nonprofit organizations through my bookkeeping business
+With my increased one-on-one interaction with more churches and nonprofit organizations through my bookkeeping business,

-I have also seen some nonprofit founders innocently put their orginizations in danger of losing their tax exemption by doing things they do not know could be interpreted as excessive benefits or private inurement
+I have also seen some nonprofit founders innocently put their organizations in danger of losing their tax exemption by doing things they do not know could be interpreted as excessive benefits or private inurement

 What is excessive benefits and private inurement?